-- (3) The State Gaming Agency will consult with the Tribal Gaming Agency prior to denying State Certification when the Tribe is considering using the financier, manufacturer, or supplier of Gaming Services. - C. Right to Hearing for Revocation, Suspension, or Denial of State Certification Any Applicant for State Certification or holder of a State Certification shall be entitled to notice and a full hearing on any action by the State Gaming Agency which may result in the revocation, suspension, or denial of State Certification.
-The notice and hearing will be conducted in accordance with the procedures contained in the applicable provisions of Chapter 9.46 RCW, Chapter 34.05 RCW, and Chapter 230-17 WAC.
-The State may, at its discretion, defer such actions to the Tribal Gaming Agency.
+F. Right to Hearing for Revocation, Suspension, or Denial of State Certification

+Any applicant for State Certification or holder of a State Certification shall be entitled to notice and a full hearing on any action by the State Gaming Agency which may result in the revocation, suspension, or denial of State Certification.
+The notice and hearing will be conducted in accordance with the procedures contained in the applicable provisions of Chapter 9.46 RCW, Chapter 34.05 RCW and Chapter 230-17 WAC.
+The State Gaming Agency may, at its discretion, defer such actions to the Tribal Gaming Agency.
 Nothing herein shall prevent the Tribal Gaming Agency from invoking its own disciplinary procedures and proceedings at any time.
 The Tribe shall have the right to appear and present argument and/or evidence in any hearings held pursuant to this section.
-Nothing herein shall be interpreted to preclude the Tribe from invoking the dispute resolution provisions of this Compact to challenge a State Gaming Agency decision to revoke, suspend, or deny State Certification. - D. Summary Suspension of State Certification
+Nothing herein shall be interpreted to preclude the Tribe from invoking the dispute resolution provisions of this Compact to challenge a State Gaming Agency decision to revoke, suspend or deny State Certification.